-- Bad Debts Recovered (on an accruals basis) if a debtor owed an amount which has been written off, subsequently pays that amount you have to bring the amount paid to account as assessable income in the year of recovery. - Government Grants if your business has received a grant from a government department, it is most likely paid to you on the basis that it is taxable income and therefore you need to disclose in your tax return the receipt of the government grant. - The government has announced a tax exemption for primary producers, and small businesses who receive grants for losses suffered from the North Queensland floods and primary producers affected by the Queensland storms in 2018/2019. - Personal Service Income the taxation laws include measures that are designed to limit the deductions that are available to certain contractors, whether operating as a sole trader or through a company, trust or partnership; these are known as the Personal Services Income (PSI) measures.
+- Personal Service Income the taxation laws include measures that are designed to limit the deductions that are available to certain contractors, whether operating as a sole trader or through a company, trust or partnership; these are known as the Personal Services Income (PSI) measures.
 A taxpayer, who meets certain specified tests, will be treated as carrying on a personal services business and will be able to claim a wider range of deductions.
 If you are operating a personal service business you need to be aware of the Australian Tax Office's strict approach to income retention and income splitting.
 If you have any questions relating to this item, please contact us. - Non-Commercial Losses for a business to be commercial, under the "non-commercial losses tests", the business needs to meet certain prescribed tests.
 If the tests are not met, any losses arising from the activities have to be carried forward to offset in a later year against future income from the same type of source.
-If you have non-commercial losses, please contact us for advice on the treatment of the losses in 2018/2019. - Trust Distributions the Australian Taxation Office has indicated that it will be enforcing the full meaning of the law, whereby trustee distribution/resolutions have to be made by the 30 June each year.
+If you have non-commercial losses, please contact us for advice on the treatment of the losses in 2019/2020. - Trust Distributions the Australian Taxation Office has indicated that it will be enforcing the full meaning of the law, whereby trustee distribution/resolutions have to be made by the 30 June each year.